 As far as the rules go, the game has a 'Fear Check' mechanic that I find quite cool.
 Every Player Character has Sanity Points.
 At the beginning of the game, players choose three Crazy Cards, all placed face down.
 Bizarre and frightening information and events can drain these points.
 A character with only one point remaining has a Shock condition.
-With a zero, no Sanity left, the player turns over one of the Crazy Cards, each of which describes a madness that is will be inflicted upon the PC one a certain trigger is met.
+With a zero, no Sanity left, the player turns over one of the Crazy Cards, each of which describes a madness that is inflicted upon the PC once a certain trigger is met.

 Kill Death Business - Hell TV Reality Show RPG

 Publisher: Shinkigensha Co., Ltd.

 This is probably the game I am most fascinated by and intrigued to play.
 Really run.
 When I say 'play' what I really mean is run.